-It's important to get a flu shot every year.
-Flu virus strains change and vaccine protection declines over time, so last year’s vaccine may not protect you from getting sick.
+It's important to get a flu shot every year, but it’s especially important to help prevent a spike of flu cases during the COVID-19 health crisis.
+Flu virus strains change and vaccine protection declines over time, so last year’s vaccine may not protect you from getting sick.4

 The shot can’t give you the flu

-However, sometimes people are exposed prior to getting the shot and get sick before it takes effect (which is about 2 weeks).
+However, sometimes people are exposed prior to getting the shot and get sick before it takes effect.
 That’s why it’s important to get the shot early.

 Egg-free flu shots are available

 If you’re allergic to eggs, ask your healthcare provider or pharmacist if the egg-free alternative is right for you.